From the South or West:

 From the East: We've found that both YAHOO Maps and Google recognize “D Young Road Hammond, NY 13646” as an address.

-Parking: We have parking in the gravel drive right next to the camp (leave room in case the neighbors want to park alongside), and also space “across the street” on the other side of the road at the base of the wooded hill area.
+Parking: We have parking in the gravel drive right next to the camp, and also space “across the street” on the other side of the road at the base of the wooded hill area.
 There's plenty of room there for a boat trailer.
 All we ask is that you're considerate of the other residents and park so that everyone can easily get through.

 Skipper Kory's Notes on Misleading Route Numbers in St. Lawrence County: